tango4j/Multiscale-Speaker-Diarization/README.md

 # Multiscale-Speaker-Diarization

-This repository is for the paper titled "Multiscale Speaker Diarization with Neural Affinity Score Fusion
+This repository is for the paper titled "Multiscale Speaker Diarization with Neural Affinity Score Fusion.